curioushuman/curious-communities/README.md

 ## Decisions

+- ids as external ids
+  - The naming of the key identifier field will also reflect this
+    - e.g. Member.externalId: MemberIdExternal
+  - The reason being that at any point down the line we could swan in and add an internal identifier without hassle
 - libs/services
   - Will use a single module, and a single controller
     - As these are going to be imported by the handlers as a separate package